oneworldanalytics/iplc_lists/README.md

 - compile available data on indigenous languages as a potential contribution to work on TK indicators

 - Explore, using existing internal resources, whether it is possible to make digital texts that reference these languages visible.
 The expectation is that initially the data may be extremely noisy.
-The following existing internal resources are the focus:

-- scientific texts from OpenAlex
-- web snapshot data (C4 and later MADLAD or similar)
+We can focus initially on scientific literature and then if that works out on web snapshot data.

 ### Datasets